Bylaws - May 2017

 Members are expected to pay annual dues and passenger fees, if applicable, by July 1 of each year.
 A waiver may be requested by June 15.
 Agreed late charges will be applied.

-Use of the IAATO logo in brochures, advertisements or other promotional materials is reserved for Operators and Associates in good standing.
+Each category of IAATO membership will be assigned a category-specific logo for their general use.
+Use of the category-specific IAATO logo in brochures, advertisements or other promotional materials is reserved for Operators and Associates in good standing.
 The use of the IAATO logo must be accompanied by the following language or a link to the following language, which will be hosted at: iaato.org/logo-use.
 "Display of IAATO's logo is reserved for members of IAATO in good standing.
 IAATO does not warrant the suitability of any company's products or services and does not assume any liability for non-performance, negligence or misconduct of any owner, organizer, or operator or other party in connection with travel to Antarctica or use of the IAATO logo."
 This language, or the link to such language, does not have to appear immediately adjacent to the logo, but should appear conspicuously and legibly on the same page or screen as the logo.
 Members must also include this language in the legal conditions or disclaimers portion of their websites and any passenger ticket contract displaying the logo.

 Membership issues in general, changes in member status, and applications to become an Operator, whether from a Provisional Operator, an Associate or from a company previously unaffiliated with IAATO, will be reviewed, and voted on if necessary, at the Annual Meeting.